rfifarek/classVM/README.md

 A pre-built VM is available here: https://drive.google.com/u/0/uc?id=1sP_BqID97J8_GNsygkqLDGKOVF5NU3TQ&export=download

+Size: ~6.5G plus ~14G when unpacked

 Credentials on the pre-built VM:
 - Username: infosec
-- Password: infosec (you should change this, immediately)
+- Password: infosec

+When first logging in, it will ask you to change it.
+It will ask you to enter the o

 Note: if while importing the VM, you get an error that it "... did not pass OVF specification conformance ...", click on Retry and it should import and run fine.